 3. Pattern Recognition

 There are no set numbers of buyer insights.
-You may find in such detective like work one or as many as ten.
+You may find in such detective-like work one or as many as ten.
 The guiding principle is buyer insights emerge from seeking the motive of why.
-Buyer persona development becomes the story on how the case was solved.
+Buyer persona development becomes the story of how the case was solved.
 Not the story itself.

 A key takeaway here for B2B marketing and sales leaders is this: true to their origins, buyer insights and buyer persona development were designed to uncover the profound why of events.
 Giving you the ability to be informed, like a detective, on strategic direction.